Leasing taxi plates

 - performance metrics (number of jobs completed per hour, etc).

-Expression of interest (EOI) are being invited to fill the remaining 50 places in the trial.
+Expressions of Interest are invited to fill the remaining places in the trial.

 Please call 1300 660 147 if you have any queries.

 Applications must be hand delivered to Passenger Services by 5pm AWST Friday 16 May 2014.